liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/index.md

     NoSQL and non-relational databases use the same process, but there there is less default behavior to rely on and so there will be more changes to make.

-    If you are interested in adding support for a NoSQL database, contact [the Liquibase team](mailto:kevin@liquibase.com) for more information.
+    If you are interested in adding support for a NoSQL database, contact [the Liquibase team](mailto:community@liquibase.com) for more information.

 ## Prerequisites

 Implementing support for additional databases requires an understanding of Java.
 You will be creating classes, overriding methods, and working with inheritance hierarchies.

 You will also need to understand how to work with the new database.
-As you hit places where Liquibase incorrectly assumes particular SQL will work against your database, you will need to know what the correct SQL is.
+As you find situations where Liquibase incorrectly assumes particular SQL will work for your database, you will need to know what the correct SQL needs to be.

 ## Project Setup

 If you have not already created a repository to hold your code, see [Your First Extension](../../extensions-overview/your-first-extension.md) in the Getting Started guide.

-## <a name="foundational"></a>Foundational Support
+## Foundational Support

-The first milestone is to have Liquibase understand how your database works and be able to run any functionality that depends on user-specified SQL.
+The first milestone is to have Liquibase understand how your database works and to be able to run any functionality that depends on user-specified SQL.

-Basically "you can run update and rollback using [Formatted SQL](https://docs.liquibase.com/concepts/changelogs/sql-format.html){:target="_blank"} or the [sql change type](https://docs.liquibase.com/change-types/sql.html){:target="_blank"} in xml/yaml/json.
+You will be able to run update and rollback commands using a [Formatted SQL](https://docs.liquibase.com/concepts/changelogs/sql-format.html){:target="_blank"} changelog or you can use the [`sql`](https://docs.liquibase.com/change-types/sql.html){:target="_blank"} change type in a xml/yaml/json changelog.

-You will not be able to use more complex change types like `createTable` or use `snapshot` or `generateChangelog` functionality until you have finished [milestone 2](#advanced)
+You will not be able to use more complex change types like `createTable`.
+You will also not be able to use `snapshot` or `generateChangelog` commands until you have finished [milestone 2](#advanced-support)

 There are three steps in this milestone: